cy-0804/Bus-Ticket-Management-System/README.md

-The customer proceeds to payment (this payment function is only the simulated function).
-Once payment is successful, the backend updates the payment status of the booking.
-A receipt or ticket (PDF/boarding pass) can be generated and downloaded or emailed.
+The customer can view their tickets from the bookings that they have made.
+They can select a ticket that they would like to view, and a PDF of the ticket with booking and passenger details will be generated and downloaded.